mkb81/docker_example/README.md

 # Just a small Docker example

-This is hust a test how to understand [Docker](www.docker.com)
+This is just to understanding [Docker](www.docker.com)
-and how how to setup PyCharm IDE for the development.
+and how to setup PyCharm IDE for the development.

 ## Using